© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Chichester Dyke, earthwork extending N 360yds (330m) from Otter Memorial College is a scheduled monument protected by Historic England under reference 1002981.
 View the official record →

-Chichester Dyke is an ancient linear earthwork situated in Sussex, extending northwards for approximately 330 metres from Otter Memorial College.
+Chichester Dyke is a linear earthwork monument situated north of Chichester in Sussex, extending approximately 330 metres from Otter Memorial College.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002981.

 Chichester Dyke, earthwork extending N 360yds (330m) from Otter Memorial College is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002981.